 A thoughtful lighting design has the power to transform your space!
 While many consider it to be a mostly functional necessity, lighting can do so much more to bring personality to your home.
 It can be used in creative ways to highlight special areas of your home, and can be leveraged to simplify day-to-day life!

 The Right Bulb

 There are many types of bulbs, and perusing the aisles of the hardware store can be daunting.
-DIY extraordinaire and home designer, Julia Marcum, recommends focusing on Lumens instead of watts, as Lumens measure the actual light emitted rather than energy used.
-Kelvin is the other important measurement and determines temperature color of the bulb, impacting the mood of a space.
-Here, she explains Kelvin numbers.
+DIY extraordinaire and home designer, Julia Marcum, recommends focusing on Lumens instead of watts, as Lumens measure the actual light emitted rather than the energy used.
+Kelvin is the other important measurement and determines the temperature color of the bulb, impacting the mood of a space.
+Here, she explains the Kelvin scale.
 3000K, 750 Lumens bulbs are her recommendation for most lamps.

 Types of Lighting